 Once operational the local business and mixed service facilities will not be negatively impacted by the proposed pipeline project as the pipeline will be underground and will not affect access to businesses.
-In fact other road users and premises along the current fuel delivery transport route may be positively impacted, due to reduced traffic congestion by removing the fuel delivery HGVs from the road network.
+In fact local business and residents along the current fuel delivery transport route may be positively impacted, due to reduced traffic congestion by removing the fuel delivery HGVs from the road network.